Lin-Manuel Miranda has said it, and it is true: there is nothing better for your soul than a trip to Puerto Rico.

-Experience the second longest zip line in the world!
-Join the ranks of Jimmy Fallon, Lin-Manuel himself, and thousands of others who have enjoyed the adrenaline rush gliding above lush mountains and valleys.
+Experience the second-longest zip line in the world!
+Join the ranks of Jimmy Fallon, Lin-Manuel himself, and thousands of others who have enjoyed the adrenaline rush of gliding above lush mountains and valleys.
 The Toro Verde eco-park has a network of cable bridges and zip lines for you to spend hours amidst natural beauty on an extreme adventure.

 El Yunque Rainforest